-- the definition of performance indicators (PIs) against which progress in implementing the strategic directions is periodically assessed;

-- the review of progress with strategic directions through the performance indicators; - the review of the adequacy of the strategic directions in relation with the progress made and with the strategic assumptions on which they are based; - the review of the ongoing validity of the strategic assumptions themselves since they were first set, in relation to the objectives of the organization and (see WP10) taking into account any subsequent changes in - o status of hydrographic services / benefits and beneficiaries, - o political and societal trends, - o economic and market related trends, - o technological trends, - o legal and regulatory trends.
+- the definition of Performance Indicators (PIs) against which progress in implementing the strategic directions is periodically assessed; - the review of progress with Strategic Directions through the Performance Indicators; - the review of the adequacy of the Strategic Directions in relation with the progress made and with the Strategic Assumptions on which they are based; - the review of the ongoing validity of the Strategic Assumptions themselves since they were first set, in relation to the objectives of the Organization and taking into account any subsequent changes in - status of hydrographic services / benefits and beneficiaries, - political and societal trends, - economic and market related trends, - technological trends, - legal and regulatory trends.

-Taking into account the object of the Organization and the strategic directions, the Work Programme will be measured by indicators which should show critical items / risk factors picture of productivity (considering, among others, budget factor) and the level of achievement of strategic objectives.
+Taking into account the object of the Organization and the Strategic Directions, the Work Programme will be measured by indicators which should show critical items / risk factors, picture of productivity (considering, among others, budget factor) and the level of achievement of the Strategic Objectives.
 They should also indicate future trends: forecast upturn / downturn.